List of butterflies of the Amazon River basin and the Andes

 This is a list of butterflies of the Amazon River basin and the Andes.

 The Amazon River basin may be the most speciose region for butterflies.
 Nine countries have territory in the Amazon River basin or immediately adjoin this region: Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, and French Guiana.
-The Andes extends from north to south through seven South American countries: Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
+The Andes extend from north to south through seven South American countries: Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
 The fauna of the Andes is also diverse.
 Both regions have many endemic species.
 South America as a whole constitutes the Neotropical realm.
-Habitats in these two regions are very various and include Amazon rainforest, Atlantic forest, Llanos grasslands, Puna grassland and Valdivian temperate rain forest.
+Habitats in these two regions are very various and include Amazon rainforest, Atlantic forest, Llanos grasslands, Puna grassland and Valdivian temperate forests.
 Peru east of the Andes is regarded as the most important biodiversity hotspot in the world.
 The two regions (Amazon and Andes) are South America proper excluding the pampas plains of Uruguay and Paraguay which have a distinct butterfly fauna.